ti6er/AS3-TestBed/README.md

 AS3-TestBed
 ===========

-An action script performance test bed.
+A test bed for evaluating action script 3 performance.